 GeoMôn is a charity run by a group of local people, geologists, business people, university staff and community leaders.
-Trustees are appointed in accordance with the Articles of Association (latest revision May 2020).
-The maximum number of directors allowed under the Constitution is twelve, with one post currently vacant.
+12 trustees are appointed in accordance with the Articles of Association.
 Specialist roles and responsibilities have been allocated, based on the experience and expertise of the individual directors.
-The Trustees meet as a Board on a regular basis (minimum once per month) to review activities and forward plans.
-The Geopark management team works to deliver:
+The Trustees meet as a Board on a regular basis (usually once per month) to review activities and make forward plans.
+The Geopark management team works to :

-- Community Engagement: Provide open access for membership to explore all aspects of geoscience in the local area and to increase Geopark activities that are available for members and visitors.
+- increase community Engagement: Provide open access for membership to explore all aspects of geoscience in the local area and to increase Geopark activities that are available for members and visitors.

-- The improved visibility of the Geopark will encourage community support for the geopark.
+- improve visibility of the Geopark to encourage community support for the geopark.

-- Enhance the commercial opportunities of the Visitor Centre and E-Commerce platform by developing new business opportunities.
+- enhance commercial opportunities of the Visitor Centre and E-Commerce platform by developing new business opportunities.

-- The Trustees are committed to ensuring that the trust and its associated activities are run to the highest quality standards, in the safest manner possible
+- ensure that the trust and its associated activities are run to the highest quality standards, in the safest manner possible.

-- To ensure financial stability through investment in the Geopark and also to establish sponsorship, improve membership, and revenue streams.
+- deliver financial stability through investment in the Geopark and also to establish sponsorship, increased membership and revenue streams.

-- To communicate with members and the local community through various conventional and digital tools, and to market the commercial aspects of the Geopark to ensure higher utilisation from the local community.
+- increase communication with members and the local community through various conventional and digital tools, and to market the commercial aspects of the Geopark to ensure higher utilisation from the local community.

 The Board of Trustees [and their portfolios] :